Prepare for the Work & the Rewards

 There are many reasons why you might want to start an online school.
 They’re flexible, accessible, more more affordable to build than traditional educational environments, and they come with powerful abilities to personalize coursework and rapidly scale both your student enrollment and your offerings as a school.

-Build Your Online School One Virtual Brick at A Time
+Build and Plan Your Online School One Virtual Brick at A Time

 1. Confirm or Test Demand and Identify Your Niche

-Before making those investments, be sure that you have an idea with enough demand to support a thriving business, in a niche and with target audience that you can successfully market to when it comes time to seek out students for your school.
+Before making time and money investments into starting an online school, be sure that you have an idea with enough demand to support a thriving business, in a niche and with target audience that you can successfully market to when it comes time to seek out students for your school.

 What subjects are you going to teach?